KavirSingh11/GnomeWork/README.md

  <ul>
     <li><h3>Include Notes</h3>Gnomes can include notes on current or completed tasks, which can include current progress or taunts to competing gnomes.</li>
     <li><h3>Deselect Tasks</h3>Gnomes can deslect tasks for whatever reason, perhaps to take a higher point task or if their current task proves to difficult for their plebian little mind.</li>
     <li><h3>Flag Issues</h3>Gnomes can flag their task if they are having issues with it with an included note that all members assigned to the task can see.
-Other gnomes can comment on this flag providing suggestions to the little dummy or mocking it for its failure.</li>
+Other gnomes can comment on this flag providing suggestions to the little dummy or mock it for its failure.</li>
   </ul>
 </p>
 <br/>